© Canadian Space Agency

-There are 4 primary layers of the atmosphere on Earth: the troposphere, stratosphere, mesosphere, and thermosphere.
+There are 4 primary layers of the atmosphere on Earth.
+From low to high altitude, they are as follows:

-The troposphere is the layer that we live in and extends about 12 km upwards.
+The troposphere is the layer that we live in.
+The troposphere starts at ground level and extends about 12 km upwards.

-This is where all the weather occurs and it’s the air that we breathe.
+This is where all weather occurs and it’s the air that we breathe.

 A significant amount of the troposphere is just 2 gases.
-78% of the troposphere is nitrogen and 21% is oxygen.
+For example, 78% is nitrogen and 21% is oxygen.
 For the remaining 1%, it’s mostly argon and carbon dioxide.